 Androstenone is purported to create a “powerful alpha male” impression of the wearer to observers and specifically is supposed to create sexual tension that makes men attractive to women.
 The manufacturer does not break down ingredients specifically, except to say that it’s a blend of seven pheromones and that the most dominant one of them is androstenone.

 Of course, the key question is, does Aqua Vitae work?
-Results are definitely mixed, with only one reviewer saying that it DEFINITELY worked and that when he wore it, he was definitely much more attractive to females – so much so that he had to be careful how he used it because too much could produce intimidated responses from others, including the opposite sex.
+Results are definitely mixed, with only one reviewer saying that it DEFINITELY worked and that when he wore it, he was definitely much more attractive – so much so that he had to be careful how he used it because too much could produce intimidated responses from others.

 Most reviews were much more modest, saying that although the product certainly smelled nice, they didn’t see much effect from it; one reviewer basically called it “snake oil” and told other prospective users to save their money.